 Harvard rebuffs protests and won't remove Sackler name from two buildings

-Harvard University has decided against removing the name of a family whose company makes the powerful painkiller OxyContin, despite protest from parents whose children fatally overdosed
+Harvard University has decided against removing from campus buildings the name of a family whose company makes the powerful painkiller OxyContin, despite protest from parents whose children fatally overdosed

-BOSTON -- Harvard University has decided against removing the name of family whose company makes the powerful painkiller OxyContin, despite protests from parents whose children fatally overdosed.
+BOSTON -- Harvard University has decided against removing from campus buildings the name of a family whose company makes the powerful painkiller OxyContin, despite protests from parents whose children fatally overdosed.

 The decision last month by the Harvard Corporation to retain Arthur M. Sackler's name on a museum building and second building runs counter to the trend among several institutions around the world that have removed the Sackler name in recent years.